 Opening a restaurant is a high-stakes game simply because there is a considerable investment of effort, time, and money.
-While there are multiple challenges, keeping the monthly restaurant costs in check is arguably the biggest.
+While there are multiple challenges, keeping the monthly restaurant operating costs in check is arguably the biggest.

 What is the Difference between Restaurant Operating Costs and Restaurant Expenses?